bniculea/java-course/chapter12/chapter12.md

        ```
    - Output: `The harmonic mean of the numbers on the second diagonale is: 8,08`

-5. W0rite a JAVA program which computes the sum of the numbers on the main diagonale and the sum of the numbers on the second diagonale and then displays which one is greater
+5. Write a JAVA program which computes the sum of the numbers on the main diagonale and the sum of the numbers on the second diagonale and then displays which one is greater

    - Input:
      - ```java